han-sy937/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    - forEach mutates the original array and does not return a new array. .map doesn't mutate the original array and returns a new array.

 2. Explain the difference between a callback and a higher order function.

+    - Higher order function takes another function (callback function) as argument.
+Callback function is passed to the higher order function.

 3. What is closure?

+    - Closure enable bundling of functions together and gives you the ability to access functions from parent level scope in child level scope.

 4. Describe the four rules of the 'this' keyword.

+    - 1. In non-strict mode the keyword this defaults to window/global object
+      2. Implicit binding: This points to what's left of the period when a function is called
+      3. Explicit binding: This point to a certain value using .call, .apply, and .bind
+      4. New binding: This point to a new object created by new keyword

 5. Why do we need super() in an extended class?

+    - Super is used to call functions on a parent object.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.